Click here for the home page

 Top of the page

-As in Mesopotamia, each city-state had its own god originally, and the local chiefs kept their position by claiming great mystical powers from those gods.
-For example, the god of the village of Naqada was Set, whom they portrayed as a fierce, long-snouted beast with square ears or horns(4), while the chieftain of Hierakonpolis claimed a falcon named Horus for his god; Abydos worshiped Osiris, a nature deity in human form who caused the ebb and flow of the Nile.
-These chiefs went further than their Mesopotamian counterparts, though; not content to be a high priest for the god, they called themselves living gods.
-Unification brought worshipers of the different gods together, and they put together an elaborate mythology to explain how they were related.
+We also noted in Chapter 1 that like the cities of Mesopotamia, each prehistoric Egyptian city-state worshipped one or more gods, and the local chiefs kept their position by claiming they were in contact with those gods, and sometimes got mystical powers from them.
+For example, the god of the village of Naqada was Set, whom they portrayed as a fierce, long-snouted beast with square ears or horns(4), while the chieftain of Hierakonpolis claimed a falcon named Horus for his god.
+Abydos worshiped Osiris, a nature deity in human form who caused the ebb and flow of the Nile.
+These chiefs went further than their Mesopotamian counterparts, though; not content to be just a high priest for the god, they called themselves living gods.
+Unification brought worshipers of the different gods together, and over time they put together an elaborate mythology to explain how they were related.

 Isis Horus Osiris Set Nephthys